 Diabetes is widely recognized as one of the leading causes of death and disability in the United States.
 It is associated with long-term complications that affect almost every part of the body.
 The disease often leads to blindness, heart and blood vessel disease, stroke, kidney failure, amputations, and nerve damage.
 Uncontrolled diabetes can complicate pregnancy, and birth defects are more common in babies born to women with diabetes.

 Who gets diabetes?

 Diabetes is not contagious.
 People cannot "catch" it from each other.
-However, certain factors, such as obesity, inactivity and age, can increase the risk of developing diabetes.
+However, certain factors can increase the risk of developing diabetes.